When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Do I Need a Pregnancy Pillow?

-As your pregnancy progresses, good sleep can be harder to come by.
-Expecting mothers are often prone to symptoms such as back and joint pain, heartburn, and sleep apnea.
-These symptoms can worsen as you reach your third trimester.
+While a pregnancy pillow is not a necessity, it can be helpful if you’re experiencing sleep disturbances while pregnant.
+As your pregnancy progresses, good sleep can be harder to come by, as symptoms such as back and joint pain, heartburn, and sleep apnea tend to worsen as you reach your third trimester.

 Getting comfortable at night is often key to being able to fall asleep and stay asleep.
 You can try to add extra cushioning with additional standard pillows, but a pregnancy pillow is specially designed to accommodate the shape of your pregnant body.